Optimal distance query reconstruction for graphs without long induced cycles: Lower bounds for randomised tree reconstruction

-The same ideas applies to lift our lower bound to one for reconstructing tree posets $(T,>)$ from \emph{comparison queries}, which answer for given vertices $u,v$ of the tree whether $u<v,v<u$ or $u||v$. \begin{corollary} Any randomised algorithm requires at least $\frac1{50} \Delta n\log_\Delta n$ comparison queries to reconstruct $n$-vertex tree posets of maximum degree $\Delta+1\geq 3$ if $n\geq 2\Delta^{50 (\Delta \ln \Delta+3)}$. \end{corollary} This improves on the lower bound of $\Omega(\Delta n + n \log n)$ from \cite{Roychoudhury23} and matches (up to a $(C\log\Delta)$-factor) the query complexity of their randomised algorithm.
+The same ideas applies to lift our lower bound to one for reconstructing tree posets $(T,>)$ from \emph{comparison queries}, which answer for given vertices $u,v$ of the tree whether $u<v,v<u$ or $u||v$. \begin{corollary} Any randomised algorithm requires at least $\frac1{50} \Delta n\log_\Delta n$ comparison queries to reconstruct $n$-vertex tree posets of maximum degree $\Delta+1\geq 3$ if $n\geq 2\Delta^{50 (\Delta \ln \Delta+3)}$. \end{corollary} This improves on the lower bound of $\Omega(\Delta n + n \log n)$ from \cite{Roychoudhury23} and matches (up to a $(C\log\Delta)$ factor) the query complexity of their randomised algorithm.

-In the proof of \cref{prop:phylogenetic}, the adversary method is used by \cite{KingZhangZhou} to prove $\Omega(nk)$ queries are needed by any deterministic algorithm for an auxiliary problem called \emph{the $(n,k)$-partition problem}.
-Given $n$ elements which are partitioned into $k$ equal-sized classes, the partition needs to be determined via queries of the form ``Are elements $a$ and $b$ in the same class?''.
-This problems has recently resurfaced under two new names.
+\paragraph{Membership queries for reconstructing partitions} The $(n,k)$-partition problem was introduced by King, Zhang and Zhou~\cite{KingZhangZhou}.
+Given $n$ elements which are partitioned into $k$ equal-sized classes, the partition needs to be determined via queries of the form `Are elements $a$ and $b$ in the same class?'.
+They used the adversary method to prove $\Omega(nk)$ queries are needed by any deterministic algorithm.
 Liu and Mukherjee~\cite{Liu22} studied this problem phrased as learning the components of a graph via membership queries (which answer whether given vertices lie in the same component or not) and provide an exact deterministic lower bound of $(k-1)n-\binom{k}2$ for deterministic algorithms.
-Randomised algorithms have been studied in a similar setting by Lutz, De Panafieu, Stein and Scott \cite{scottNIPS} under the name \emph{active clustering}.
-They provide the optimal average query complexity when the partition is uniformly at random (among all partitions, so without a specified number of parts) and made the following conjecture. \begin{conjecture}[Conjecture 5 and Theorem 6 in \cite{scottNIPS}] Let $p_1\geq \dots \geq p_k$ be a probability distribution over $k$ parts.
-If $n$ elements are partitioned at random in $k$ parts by putting an element in part $i$ with probability $p_i$, independently of the other elements, then $(1+o(1))\sum_{i=1}^k i p_i n$ membership queries are required on average. \end{conjecture} In particular, if all $p_i$ are equal then
+It indeed seems natural that randomised algorithms need $\alpha kn$ queries for some constant $\alpha$ in this setting.
+Nonetheless the best lower bound for randomised algorithm seems to be the information-theoretic lower bound of $\Omega(n\log k)$.
+Our next result remedies this gap in the literature. \begin{corollary} Let $\varepsilon>0$.
+Any randomised algorithm requires at least $\frac1{11} nk$ membership queries to solve the $(n,k)$-partition problem if $n\geq k^{1+\varepsilon}$ is sufficiently large. \end{corollary} \begin{proof} Since we plan to apply \cref{lem:concentration_coord}, we will write $\Delta=k$.